mohakjain/mohakjain.github.io/static/media/content.acbbeeb777802764fbc4.md

 ## Work

-- Current: Software engineer at <a href="https://verily.com/" target="_blank">Verily</a> (Google Life Sciences), where I work on patient enrollment
+- Current: forward-deployed software engineer at <a href="https://www.geckorobotics.com/"  target="_blank">Gecko Robotics</a> where I work on industrial maintenance and reliability.
 - Co-founded <a href="https://www.readysethealth.io/" target="_blank">Health Engine</a>: a UC Berkeley-based startup accelerator dedicated to early-stage projects in healthcare
+- Formerly software engineer at <a href="https://verily.com/" target="_blank">Verily</a> (Google Life Sciences) on patient enrollment
 - Did computational and wet-lab CRISPR research at the <a href="https://doudnalab.org/" target="_blank">Doudna Lab</a>
 - Did healthcare & biotech consulting as part of <a href="https://phoenix.berkeley.edu/" target="_blank">Phoenix Consulting Group</a>
 - Interned at <a href="https://www.businesswire.com/news/home/20200319005183/en/Zymergen-Announces-Acquisition-of-enEvolv-Accelerating-Ability-to-Deliver-High-Value-Products-to-Market" target="_blank">enEvolv, Inc.</a> (synthetic bio startup) and at <a href="https://datavant.com/" target="_blank">Datavant</a> (health data startup)
+- UC Berkeley Class of 2022, I studied EECS and bioengineering

 ## Bookshelf

-I find myself perusing people's bookshelves often when I visit their homes.
-Please send recommendations.
-I am partial to very long books.
+I like to peruse people's bookshelves.
 A slice of what I've enjoyed reading:

 <div style="display: flex; justify-content: space-between;">